denisrize/Chicken-Invaders-Maze/README.md

 This Maze Game was build as a part of Advanced Topic In Programming Course with my Project partner.The primary goal of this project is to animate maze generation and solving algorithm while learning and implementing well known design patterns such as Observer, Bridge, Singleton, Strategy etc.

 ### Servers
 In addition we bulid two servers,Each one of them have different Purpose.
 The first server supports on genertaing the maze by DFS algorithm.
 The second server supports on solving the maze with algorithm chosen by user ( default Best First Search).For supporting in parallel programming so multiple clients can contact with the serevers, we also used ThreadPool.
 User can change the pool size and the solving algorithm simply by the configuraion file.
+Also we created a compression algorithm for the maze to make communication between client-Server much faster!

 ### GUI